sushiyade/tp/docs/UserGuide.md

 <box type="warning" seamless>
 <ul>
   <li>
-    AddressBuddy may fail to start if illegal values are given for the configuration.
+    FinanceBuddy may fail to start if illegal values are given for the configuration.
   </li>
   <li>
     Particularly, there should not be any null values!